 differently than men.
 In some cases and for some medications, the

-rate may be slower, and in other cases, faster.
+rate of metabolism may be slower, and in other cases, faster.
 It is, therefore,

 essential that women are well informed about the kinds and correct